Family Meals Focus

 Conventional practice assumes dietary prescription is best

-It isn’t easy making the transition from the control to the trust model.
-One of the biggest sticking points is the assumption that in clinical practice, food prescriptiveness is superior to the relaxed and positive self-trust of eating competence (EC).
-In my experience, it is not.
+It isn’t easy making the transition from a control approach to the trust model.
+National nutrition policy is a control approach, and the Dietary Guidelines are food-prescriptive.
+One of the biggest obstacles to effective clinical practice as well as to effective national nutrition policy is the assumption that food prescriptiveness is superior to the relaxed and positive self-trust of eating competence (EC).
+In my experience, well-supported by the research, that assumption is untrue.
 In fact, prescriptive diets do more harm than good.
 They cost people their joy and ease in eating, engender distrust of their own well-established and well-tested foodways, and precipitate distorted eating attitudes and behaviors.
 I used to give those diets, I created all that negativity in my patients, and I was stimulated by my own mistakes to develop EC.

 Eating competence (EC) gives better outcomes than dietary dos and don’ts

 Research shows competent eaters do better in all ways.
 Dietary prescriptiveness can’t match that.